AlikanakelaKarwowski/FAQ-BOT/README.md

 # FAQ-BOT
-FAQ Bot that reads forums on discord and responds with
+FAQ Bot that reads forums on discord and responds with relevant forum posts